 For adult patients 18 years and older with severe eosinophilic asthma, we judge there to be moderate certainty of a comparable or better net benefit for reslizumab 3 mg/kg IV every four weeks as add-on maintenance treatment compared with standard of care including high dose ICS, LABA, and additional controller medications.
+Reslizumab carries a black box warning for anaphylaxis and requires administration by a health care professional.
 There is moderate certainty because the randomized trials demonstrating efficacy were relatively small studies of short duration given the lifetime time horizon for potential use of reslizumab (only one trial with 24 weeks or more follow-up).
 There remains uncertainty about the long-term durability of the benefits of the therapy and about the potential harms from modulation of the immune system.
 The consistent benefits and minimal harms observed with the two other asthma biologics targeting the IL-5 pathway, reduces the uncertainty somewhat.
 Ongoing post-marketing trials and extension studies evaluating reslizumab may demonstrate a wide variety of outcomes, from substantial net health benefit to a comparable net benefit given the potential harms associated with the monoclonal antibody (opportunist infections, anaphylaxis).
-Reslizumab does carry a black box warning for anaphylaxis.
 Therefore, we judge the current body of evidence on reslizumab to be "comparable or better" compared with standard of care ("C+").